Special Recruiting Opportunities

 The Humanitas Prize offers any new or emerging writer, represented or unrepresented with a body of work, a $15,000 grant to write an original pilot under the supervision of a showrunner/mentor.
 Mentors are HUMANITAS Trustee or members of the Board of Directors.
 Once completed, the script will be submitted to a studio partner for consideration.

-Now in its 31st year, the IRTS Multicultural Career Workshop is a two-day conference that continues to be singled out by human resource professionals as one of the best places to find skilled students and recent graduates for job and internship opportunities.
+The IRTS Multicultural Career Workshop is a two-day conference that continues to be singled out by human resource professionals as one of the best places to find skilled students and recent graduates for job and internship opportunities.
 Attendees will learn about opportunities in digital media, creative production, advertising, research, sales and marketing, while attending a full day of seminars during the Workshop’s first day.
 Students will then have the chance to meet with human resource professionals from major media companies during the Workshop’s career fair on day two.

 The Summer Fellowship Program, the most notable student out-reach effort of IRTS, teaches up-and-coming communicators the realities of the business world through an expense-paid fellowship, which includes practical experience and career-planning advice.
 Each year college juniors, seniors and graduate students are selected nationwide to participate in the nine-week Summer Fellowship Program.